Vortetty/gba-rtx/README.md

 ### Some Credits

-- [Zesterer](https://github.com/zesterer) for helping with finding inefficiencies as well as pointing out helpful libs and pushing me to better my code, as well as helping with implementations and bugtesting
+- [Zesterer](https://github.com/zesterer) for helping with finding inefficiencies as well as pointing out helpful libs and pushing me to better my code, as well as helping with a few implementations and some bug fixes
-- [gbadev](https://gbadev.net/) (mainly the discord) users for helping keep me motivated to work on it and helping with bugs
+- [gbadev](https://gbadev.net/) (mainly the discord) users for helping keep me motivated to work on it and helping with some bugs

 ## Old readme